trevizor/NMS_MODS/BetterSparks/readme.txt

 This is version 1.1 of a mod that will change how Laser and Gun hits and sparks looks in game.
 It's called better, but it's only different, not better at all.

+Known bugs:
+Replaced Creature bloodspat with sparks.

+CHANGELOG:

+1.0 - Initial version.
+1.1 - Added glow spark and decreased number of sparks on gunhit.
+Adjusted values to laser hit.
+1.2 - Added new sparks to critical hits on sentinels

 This mod changes the following files: